 Everything was planned to the minutest detail – the seating in the auditorium to the order in which the chosen ones would ask their questions to the faculty photograph with the Prez, no aspect was left untouched.
-His chopper was to land in the helipad that SGC boasts of and the function would roll immediately.
-On the historic day, jubilation wed commotion and what a union that was!
+His chopper was to land on the helipad that SGC boasts of and the function would roll immediately.
+On this historic day, jubilation wed commotion and what a union that was!
 From the Head of the Institution to Tillu, the gardener, everyone sang the same strain.
-Till a last minute announcement threw us off-guard.
+Till a last-minute announcement threw us off-guard.

 The Prez was now coming by road!
 The squad waiting at the helipad with bouquet and smiles were asked to withdraw and line up at the main gate.
 To this day, no one knows whether that move was to avert any supposed threat to the Prez’ life or was it actually the inclement weather.
 Even before his arrival, Dr. Kalam had taught us all one life lesson.

 Life does not always follow the path we have set for it.
 Sometimes, it takes its own course and makes us follow it instead.
 And when that happens – an emergency, as some would term it, we better be prepared.
 At least have the presence of mind to know what is the best course of action suited to that particular situation.
 The fanatic emphasis on ‘Plan B’ that professionals talk about is not a coward’s fall-back system.
 It serves a purpose, a purpose that a strategist has envisioned and planned before the need for an alternate solution surfaces.